sk753/PythonDockerFlask/README.md

-Pycharm Web App Part 3
+Pycharm Web App Part 4
-This project is a homework assignment to get Pycharm to create a website to view, edit, add, and delete records
+This project is a homework assignment to get Pycharm to create a website and postman to view, edit, add, and delete records

 # Running WebApp
 ![postman_](./screenshots/webpage.png)